HemsIncognito/Digital-Library-Management-API/README.md

 - Issued Books (GET /books/issued): Lists all currently issued books.

 ## Skills Highlighted
-- **Backend Development**: The project demonstrates proficiency in building backend applications using Node.js and Express.js.
+- **Backend Development**: Growing closer to building MERN Stack Projects.
-- **API Design**: It showcases the ability to design and implement well-structured and RESTful APIs for data interaction.
-- **Integration with MongoDB**: Seamless integration with MongoDB for data storage and retrieval.
+- **Integration with MongoDB**: Integration with MongoDB for data storage and retrieval.
 - **Schema Development**: Utilizing Mongoose schemas for robust data modeling.
 - **Usage of DTO's**:
  * Reduced duplication: Reduces code duplication by providing a centralized location to define data structures used across different parts of the application.